sorein-mio/zenn-archive/README.md

 - `books/`: It contains Zenn books.
 The structure should follow the Zenn book guidelines.
 - `images/`: It contains images used in articles and books.
 - `qiita/`: It contains Qiita articles, which are generated from Zenn articles by `ztoq.sh`.
-- `scripts/`: It is used to convert Zenn articles to Qiita articles.

 ## Getting Started
 Run the development server: